ttheis1611/WeatherDashWk6/README.md

     3. Using jQuery - https://www.youtube.com/watch?v=G9gXLF-EPcM This video was awesome for helping get this going with JQuery functions

     4. Hours of Google searching and preparing to pull all my hair out again.

-Main Page - Has local storage clear button

-Application showing storage data
+Styling is more difficult for me when I have no help.

+Main Display Dashboard

+List for previous searches

+History Storage